 An employment-based Practicum Placement is an option for students that are employed in an agency that qualifies as a practicum site for the UNC Charlotte School of Social Work.
 To be qualified as a practicum site for the UNC Charlotte School of Social Work, such an agency must meet all practicum instruction and other UNC Charlotte School of Social Work standards and expectations.
-The relevant current CSWE guidelines provide as follows:
+The relevant current Council on Social Work Education (CSWE) guidelines provide as follows: